VasupradaaAP/PythonBackendProject/README.md

 # 🤖 AI Document Chatbot – RAG System API

-A REST API for document-based question answering using **Retrieval-Augmented Generation (RAG)**.
+A FAST API for document-based question answering using **Retrieval-Augmented Generation (RAG)**.
 Users can upload PDF documents and ask questions to retrieve answers.

 ---